bloominstituteoftechnology/JavaScript-IV/README.md

 # JavaScript IV

-hi This challenge focuses on classes in JavaScript using the new `class` keyword.
+This challenge focuses on classes in JavaScript using the new `class` keyword.

 ## Assignment Description